Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/reset-factory-settings.md

 - Once executed, the `ok` message appears and your printer restarts with the settings reset to default.

-- It's necessary to reconnect your printer to your network from screen settings in `Settings` :fontawesome-solid-arrow-right-long: `Network` tab.
+- It's necessary to reconnect your printer to your network from screen settings in `Settings` → `Network` tab.

     !!!
 Warning
         **After a factory reset, all features already been installed with <a href="../../helper-script/helper-script-installation">Helper Script for Creality</a>  must be reinstalled.**